troycomi/reportseff/README.md

 ### Options
 - --color/--no-color: Force color output or not.
 By default, will force color output.
 With the no-color flag, click will strip color codes for everything besides stdout.
 - --modified-sort: Instead of sorting by filename/jobid, sort by last modification time of the slurm output file.
 - --debug: Write sacct result to stderr.
 - --user: Ignore job arguments and instead query sacct with provided user.
   Returns all jobs from the last week.
+- --state: Output only jobs with states matching one of the provided options.
+  Accepts comma separated values of job codes (e.g. 'R') or full names (e.g. RUNNING).
+Case insensitive.
 - --format: Provide a comma separated list of columns to produce.
 Values can be any valid column name to sacct and the custom efficiency values: TimeEff, cpuEff, MemEff.
 Can also optionally set alignment (<, ^, >) and maximum width.
   Default is center-aligned with a width of the maximum column entry.
 For example, `--format 'jobid%>,state%10,memeff%<5'` produces 3 columns with:
   - JobId aligned right, width set automatically
   - State with width 10 (center aligned by default)
   - MemEff aligned left, width 5